cyanchicken1/HackOHI-O/README.md

 Future Work:

-This app is a strong foundation.
+This app as it stands right now is just a foundation.
 Our vision for the future includes:

 - Algorithm Updates: Update algorithm to check if riding multiple buses may be more efficient and add that to the route, allow user to set multiple stops.

+- Use a maps API to get directions for each step

 - Allow user to import their class schedule to see which routes they should take to class.